skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 In implementation, the location of each event is abstracted in the event data as a `camera_id`, then mapped to coordinates that represent the camera's location.
 We did attempt world projection at the edge cameras, but realized that this information is not needed, as the point of an edge event is to identify an entry point and report the ground truth about a car's identity.
 The small difference between using the camera's position and the car's real position on the road is minimal compared to the much larger camera spacing.
 In other words, there is no ambiguity about For the inner cameras,

-This approach relies heavily upon the quality of the input event sequences, and effectively assumes:
+This approach relies heavily upon the quality of the input event sequences, such as desiring that:
 1. Events are correctly sorted by time
 2. Events are unique (no duplicate reports of the same car/camera/time encounter)
 3. Edge camera `car_id`'s are correctly assigned
 4. `camera_id`'s that reported each event are accurate

 ### **3.4 Hardware / Software Implementation**
 Explain equipment, libraries, or frameworks.

+Vamsi - CARLA, ffmpeg (only the part we used), mininet Amy - Pandas? just what part you used
+Katherine - ortools

 ### **3.5 Key Design Decisions & Rationale**
 Describe the main design decisions you made.